Public vs internal API

 Not part of the API at all

-This separation also keeps the public API surface intentionally small.
-Every public module is a commitment to maintain.
-Internal modules earn promotion through proven stability and user demand.
+The same line keeps the public surface intentionally small.
+Every public module is a commitment to maintain, so internal modules earn promotion only through proven stability and real user demand.

 These are documented in Internals for contributors, but downstream projects should not import from them.

-The _vendor package holds vendored third-party code — copies of external libraries included directly to avoid adding dependencies.
-This code is not written by the libtmux authors and is not part of the API.
+The _vendor/ package holds vendored third-party code — copies of external libraries bundled directly so libtmux can avoid adding dependencies.
+You’re not meant to import from it; it isn’t written by the libtmux authors and isn’t part of the API.

 1. Internal: lives in _internal/, no stability promise